Telecommunications: Internet

 The Internet is a worldwide network of computers and computer networks that communicate with each other using the Internet Protocol (IP).
 Any computer on the Internet has a unique IP address that can be used by other computers to route information to it.
 Hence, any computer on the Internet can send a message to any other computer using its IP address.
 These messages carry with them the originating computer's IP address allowing for two-way communication.
 The Internet is thus an exchange of messages between computers.

 It is estimated that 51% of the information flowing through two-way telecommunications networks in the year 2000 were flowing through the Internet (most of the rest (42%) through the landline telephone).
 By 2007 the Internet clearly dominated and captured 97% of all the information in telecommunication networks (most of the rest (2%) through mobile phones).
 As of 2008, an estimated 21.9% of the world population has access to the Internet with the highest access rates (measured as a percentage of the population) in North America (73.6%), Oceania/Australia (59.5%) and Europe (48.1%).
 In terms of broadband access, Iceland (26.7%), South Korea (25.4%) and the Netherlands (25.3%) led the world.

 The Internet works in part because of protocols that govern how the computers and routers communicate with each other.
 The nature of computer network communication lends itself to a layered approach where individual protocols in the protocol stack run more-or-less independently of other protocols.
 This allows lower-level protocols to be customized for the network situation while not changing the way higher-level protocols operate.
-A practical example of why this is important is because it allows an Internet browser to run the same code regardless of whether the computer it is running on is connected to the Internet through an Ethernet or Wi-Fi connection.
+A practical example of why this is important is because it allows a web browser to run the same code regardless of whether the computer it is running on is connected to the Internet through an Ethernet or Wi-Fi connection.
 Protocols are often talked about in terms of their place in the OSI reference model (pictured on the right), which emerged in 1983 as the first step in an unsuccessful attempt to build a universally adopted networking protocol suite.

 For the Internet, the physical medium and data link protocol can vary several times as packets traverse the globe.
 This is because the Internet places no constraints on what physical medium or data link protocol is used.
 This leads to the adoption of media and protocols that best suit the local network situation.
-In practice, most intercontinental communication will use the Asynchronous Transfer Mode (ATM) protocol (or a modern equivalent) on top of optic fiber.
+In practice, most intercontinental communication will use the Asynchronous Transfer Mode (ATM) protocol (or a modern equivalent) on top of optic fibre.
 This is because for most intercontinental communication the Internet shares the same infrastructure as the public switched telephone network.